Skip to navigation Skip to content

 2

 The customer must provide the latest annual investment certificate or statement.
-Only request further documentation where:
+Only request more documentation where:

-• the statement is more than 12 months old at the time of claim lodgement, or the document does not contain the required information.
-For example, the number of units for a unitised product, and
+• the statement is more than 12 months old at the time of claim lodgement, and

-• the customer confirms a more recent statement is available
+• the customer confirms a more recent statement is available, or

 Advise the customer the value of the superannuation product will be assessed as a financial asset and the deeming provisions applied.